personal finance | october 15, 2024

 A budget should also include a plan to reduce any debt.
 T. Rowe Price research shows that debt is a key driver of financial stress and often derails long-term savings goals.1 First, make the minimum monthly payments on all your debt.
 Then target high-interest debt, like credit card balances.
 You may need to make short-term adjustments to your savings and spending plans while you take care of existing balances.

-Once you have a clear picture of your expenses, compare your spending to your income, and consider any changes you may want or need to make.
+Once you have a clear picture of your expenses, compare your spending with your income, and consider any changes you may want or need to make.
 After you set your budget, you should monitor your spending regularly to ensure that you’re staying on track to realize your goals.

-2. Put away money for an emergency.
+2. Put away money for an emergency

 How much do you need?
-While you are working, T. Rowe Price recommends you set aside at least $1,000 for emergencies to start.
+While you are working, T. Rowe Price recommends that you set aside at least $1,000 for emergencies to start.
 Then build up to an amount that can cover three to six months of expenses.
 If your income is less predictable—such as with freelance or commission-based work—you may want to set aside enough to cover at least six months or more.

 While investing can be a powerful way to potentially grow your savings, you will want to consider keeping your emergency fund in a savings, checking, or money market account.
 These accounts can offer you lower-risk investing and easy access to these funds when needed.
 If you need to use your emergency savings, make sure you work on replenishing your fund afterward.

-3. Make your saving automatic.
+3. Make your saving automatic

 One of the best ways to help stay on track with your saving and investing plans is to make your contributions automatic.
 Automation saves time and doesn’t require ongoing work, so once you set it up, you can make progress toward your contribution goals without any extra effort.
 It also helps remove the emotions from investing, helping you stick to your plan despite market ups and downs.
-(See How Automated Investments Can Grow Over Time.)
+(See How automated investments can grow over time.)

 Consistently investing $300 a month could hypothetically add up to $368,426 over 30 years.

 *Chart assumes a starting balance of $300 and monthly contributions of $300 made at the end of each period, with annual returns of 7% compounded monthly.
-Figures do not account for investment fees or taxes, and no withdrawals were taken; actual results would be lower.
+Figures do not account for investment fees or taxes, and no withdrawals were taken; had these been included actual results would be lower.
 Results are for illustration only, do not represent specific investments, and do not project or predict investment results.
-Investing a constant dollar amount, also known as dollar cost averaging, cannot assure a profit or protect against loss in a declining market.
-Since such a plan involves continuous investment in securities regardless of fluctuating price levels, investors should consider their financial ability to continue purchases through periods of low and high price levels.

 All investments involve risk, including the loss of principal.

 Sticking with your plan through short-term market volatility can help you, through a process called dollar cost averaging—buying more shares when prices are low and fewer shares when prices are high.
 Dollar cost averaging can reduce the average purchase price for stock shares during times of volatility or down markets.
 Accumulating more shares when the price is lower means benefiting when the market and the price of the investment rebound.
 This method, however, cannot assure a profit or protect against loss in a declining market.
 Investors should consider their financial ability to continue purchases through periods of low and high price levels.
-(See Investing on a Regular Basis.)
+(See Investing on a regular basis.)

 Automation also removes the temptation to spend.
 The money is routed to your goals before you become distracted by tempting purchases.